crudecomputer/jrny/README.md

 ### Code cleanup

-Refactoring in Rust is fun - which is good, because there's a lot of room for clearer patterns and modules.
+Refactoring in Rust is fun - which is good, because there's a lot of room in this project for clearer patterns and modules, better code, etc.

 ### Revision archiving

-Revisions are great, but we don't normally need revisions from 2 years ago sitting in the directory.
+Revisions are great, but we don't normally need revisions from 2 years ago sitting in the directory cluttering up the screen.

-There should be a command to help 'reset' history, potentially archiving them into a table..?
+This could take several forms but could possible involve concatenating all files into a single 'base' revision and resetting the revision table to mark that base as applied.

 ### Revision 'bundling'